 Pre-Built and Constantly Maintained

-We already noted that a successful business should always be changing and innovating.
+We already noted that a successful business needs to be constantly changing and innovating.
 The same should go for your integration—no piece of software or technology should just stagnate over time.
 If you integrate using a managed application platform, that application will be updated regularly just like any other.
 Once you pay your per-seat subscription fee, the integration platform vendor is responsible for the smooth running and upkeep of your sync.
 That includes the release and installation of new versions of the product.
-Basically—once you have the IPaaS platform customized to your businesses and live, it will run quietly in the background and do all the hard work for you, all while you reap the benefits.
-You simply can’t say the same about a coded integration, which your IT team will be responsible for both before, during and after the project.
+Basically, once you have the IPaaS platform customized to your businesses and live, it will run quietly in the background and do all the hard work for you, all while you reap the benefits.
+You simply can’t say the same about a coded integration, which your IT team will be responsible for before, during and after the project.

-Interested in connecting your enterprise applications?
+Are you interested in connecting your enterprise applications?
 If you’re running currently running CRM and ERP simultaneously, you should be.
 Consider Unity, Datix’s signature product for ERP and CRM integration.
-Whether you’re hosting Epicor on-site or in the cloud, or your running Salesforce, Dynamics or Sugar CRM, Unity is a flexible and customizable ERP software integration platform that can be built around your business and foster incredible growth.
-Get in touch with one of our expert integration consultants today!
+Whether you’re hosting Epicor on-site or in the cloud, or you’re running Microsoft Dynamics 365, Salesforce or another platform, Unity is a flexible and customizable ERP software integration platform that can be built around your business and foster incredible growth.
+For a demo, get in touch with one of our expert integration consultants today!